michaelsalton/Fire-Shader/README.md

-# Shader Boy
+# ShaderBoy

 A lightweight C++ material and shader support library built on top of SFML, designed to make shader management and material application simple and intuitive.

 ## Overview

-Shader Boy provides a clean, object-oriented approach to working with shaders in SFML applications.
+ShaderBoy provides a clean, object-oriented approach to working with shaders in SFML applications.
 Instead of manually managing shader uniforms and textures, Shader Boy abstracts this complexity into reusable Material classes that can be easily applied to any drawable object.

 ## Key Features